 Roasting vegetables are an excellent option for weeknight meals.
 This one is no different.
 Besides cooking the quinoa in a saucepan, it’s a one-sheet pan recipe that will give you an easy set up for dinner tonight.

 Roasted Seasonal Vegetable with Quinoa Recipe Ingredients:

-4 Spring Onions with stems cut in half and stem cut into 4 inch lengths
+4 Spring Onions with stems cut in half and stems cut into 4-inch lengths

 1 Broccoli head cut into florets with a little stem

 One box of baby bell mushrooms cleaned, remove stem, and cut in half

 2 cups of quinoa

 4 cups of water